I’m a mother, an immigrant.

 For me, being FatFIRE is not about luxury or expensive hobbies.

 FatFIRE means I can afford the best education and healthcare for my entire family.
-And that I can afford to take time off and be with my kids, travel extensively around the world, and write blogs like this to spread my thinking.
+And that I can afford to take time off and be with my kids, travel extensively to create memories, and write blogs like this to spread my thinking.

 My family already has FIRE’d.
-But our FatFIRE goal is 5.4 million dollars, and we are not there yet, but getting closer every day.
+But our FatFIRE goal is 8 million dollars, and we are on our way to get there.

 I have a full-time job and so does my husband.
-Together, we make around $500K a year.
+Together, we make $800K a year.

 Come join me on this journey.
 Let’s discover our values and figure out how we can create habits that best align with how we really want to really live.